DiscoMouse/chadwarden/README.md

 # chadwarden
-Chadwarden (a "Chad" Warden) is a log monitoring service for Linux written in Go
+Chadwarden (a "Chad" Warden) is a log monitoring/warden service for Linux written in Go